 - London Stone, 111 Cannon Street, City of London, EC4N 5AR.
 Nearest station: Cannon Street.

 For more London history and architecture posts, click here.

-Posted on 21 Feb 2019, in History, London and tagged City of London, history, Medieval London, Roman, Sir Christopher Wren.
+Posted on 21 Feb 2019, in History, London and tagged City of London, Medieval London, Roman, Sir Christopher Wren.
 Bookmark the permalink.
 Comments Off on London Stone – the myths and history of this City landmark explored.